MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-icp/index.md

    ```

    The name of the secret is then provided in the field global.ingress.secret

+   > NOTE: Avoid using same ingress hostname if it was already used for any other helm releases.

 5. (Optional) Mobile Foundation Server is predefined with confidential clients for Admin Service.
 The credentials for these clients are provided in the `mfpserver.adminClientSecret` and `mfpserver.pushClientSecret` fields.